Roby46/RYAN-RFD-explainability-Tool/README.md

-# RFD Explainability Insight Navigator (REIN)
+# RFD explainabilitY & ANalysis tool (RYAN)

-The RFD Explainability Insight Navigator (REIN) tool is one of the first AI-based tools that analyzes how RFDs discovered on a dataset evolve as the data changes.
-REIN can combine interactive visual components and emergent Large Language Models (LLMs) to provide explanations for expert and non-expert users about the meaningfulness of discovered RFDs before and after data changes.
+The RFD explainabilitY & ANalysis tool (RYAN) is one of the first AI-based tools that analyzes how RFDs discovered on a dataset evolve as the data changes.
+RYAN can combine interactive visual components and emergent Large Language Models (LLMs) to provide explanations for expert and non-expert users about the meaningfulness of discovered RFDs before and after data changes.